RezaSadeghiWSU/Sleep-quality-in-caregivers/README.md

-# Sleep quality prediction in dementia caregivers using physiological signals
+# Sleep quality prediction in caregivers using physiological signals

 The source code of paper: